USA · Neuro-Rehabilitation Centers · Medical Technology Exclusive

 Walk Again addresses the rising U.S. incidence of neurological injuries (stroke, TBI, spinal cord) through a next-generation network of rehabilitation centers, equipped with the exclusive U.S. deployment of Cyberdyne's HAL Hybrid Assistive Limb robotic system developed in Japan.

 Walk Again is a next-generation network of neuro-rehabilitation and neuro-recovery centers, combining innovative technology, evidence-based clinical protocols, and personalised patient care.
-The platform is built around three demand drivers: rising incidence of stroke, traumatic brain injury (TBI), and spinal cord injuries; aging demographics; and increasing demand for quality post-acute care — all of which create structural unmet demand in the U.S. rehabilitation market.
+The platform is built around three demand drivers: rising incidence of stroke, traumatic brain injury (TBI), and spinal cord injuries; aging demographics; and increasing demand for quality post-acute care.

 The platform's differentiated technology asset is an exclusive U.S. lease arrangement for HAL — the Hybrid Assistive Limb robotic exoskeleton developed by Cyberdyne (Japan).
 HAL provides clinician-controlled robotic gait and movement rehabilitation, producing measurably better functional outcomes for neuro-recovery patients than conventional physical therapy alone.